 For $X = J$ or $X = C^{[n]}$ we normalise the indices of the perverse filtration by letting $P_{\le -1}H^*(X) = 0$ and letting $1\in H^0(X)$ be contained in $P_{\le 0}H^*(X)$.
 It follows that $\gr^P_i(H^*(X)) = 0$ unless $0\le i \le 2\dim X$.

-Comparing the formula of \cite[Thm.\ 1.1]{maulik11} with \eqref{MacdonaldFormulaCohomology2} there is clearly an isomorphism $\gr_\bullet^PH^*(J) \cong D_\bullet H^*(J)$ of bigraded vector spaces.
+Comparing the formula of \cite[Thm.\ 1.1]{maulik11} with \eqref{MacdonaldFormulaCohomology2} we find an isomorphism $\gr_\bullet^PH^*(J) \cong D_\bullet H^*(J)$ of bigraded vector spaces.
 In other words the filtrations $P_{\le n}$ and $D_{\le n}$ on $H^*(J)$ have isomorphic associated graded objects.
 The remainder of this section is devoted to showing that the filtrations are in fact equal.

 \begin{nprop} $D_{\le n}H^*(J) = P_{\le n}H^*(J)$. \end{nprop}

 Let $X = C^{[n]}$ or $X = J$.
 We define the filtration $Q_{\le j}$ on $H^*(X)$ by

 \begin{nlemma} The maps $\mu^{\mathrm{c}}_\pm[\pt]$, $\mu^{\mathrm{c}}_\pm[C]$ and $AJ^*$ all preserve the $Q$-filtration. \end{nlemma} \begin{proof} The statement follows from the fact that each of the maps is the restriction to 0 of a map of complexes on $B$.
 We will give the details for $\mcpp$ and $\mcpc$; the remaining cases are similar and left to the reader.